University of Oxford Department for Continuing Education

 The course offers you a thorough grounding in diplomatic theory and practice, as well as introductory courses in international relations, political economy, politics and ideology, and public international law.
 It is suitable for students who have no previous knowledge of diplomacy, politics and international relations.

 Your course begins with a dynamic one-week Academic and Cultural Orientation programme, followed by two 10-week terms.
+Please note that changes may be made to the course syllabi shown below as required.

-Academic and Cultural Orientation Week (30 September - 4 October 2019)
+Academic and Cultural Orientation Week (25 September - 29 September 2023)

 To ensure you settle into university life at Oxford, our Academic and Cultural Orientation Week has been designed to offer you a smooth transition not only to your full-time academic studies, but also to help you integrate successfully into everyday life in the UK.